Table of Contents

 How To Bleach Your Eyebrows At Home

 The task of eyebrow bleaching is indeed a detailed one.
 Therefore, it is needless to say that you require a very good, preferably branded, bleaching product and full attention.
-Therefore, here is the step by step guide to help you in your blow bleaching effort:
+Therefore, here is the step-by-step guide to help you in your blow bleaching effort:

 Also Read – Dry Skin Between Eyebrows: Causes And Remedies To Get Rid Of It

 5. Now, apply it to your eyebrows with the help of the applicator (or cotton swab) and ensure that all the hairs are covered evenly.
-Be very gentle as rubbing the cream will damage the skin around your eyebrows.
+Be very gentle, as rubbing the cream will damage the skin around your eyebrows.
 Also, try to be as attentive as possible to achieve precision.

 If you are a first-timer, leave the bleach on for 3 to 5 minutes.
 Otherwise, wait for a maximum of 10 minutes and then, gently wipe the cream off your eyebrows by using a wet and warm washcloth.